mattbrailsford/umbraco-fluidity/docs/_pages/01-overview-02-getting-started.md

 }
 ````

 With the database and model setup, we can now start to configure Fluidity itself.
-The entry point for a Fluidity configuration is via a class that inherits from the abstract base class FluidityConfigModule.
-This class exposes a single method, ‘Configure’, which is passed a FluidityConfig element against which you can start configuring your UI.
+The entry point for a Fluidity configuration is via a class that inherits from the abstract base class `FluidityConfigModule`.
+This class exposes a single method, `Configure`, which is passed a `FluidityConfig` element against which you can start configuring your UI.

 ````csharp
 public class FluidityBootstrap : FluidityConfigModule